-In 2017, monthly inorganic surface water sampling of the stormwater management pond (SWM) for the parameters shown on Table 6 occurred when water was present.
-The SWM pond was routinely checked during 2017.
+In 2018, monthly inorganic surface water sampling of the stormwater management pond (SWM) for the parameters shown on Table 6 occurred when water was present.
+The SWM pond was routinely checked during 2018.
 When water was present, samples were collected at the discharge at the north end of the pond (TP1 (out) on Figure 1) on a monthly basis.
-TP1 (out) was sampled from January to August and from October to December (11 events).
+TP1 (out) was sampled from January to December and twice in August (13 events).